Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_windows_10/guide.en-gb.md

 ---
-title: "Email Pro - Configure your Email Pro account on the new Outlook for Windows"
+title: "Email Pro - Configure your Email Pro account on the New Outlook for Windows"
 excerpt: "Find out how to configure your Email Pro address on the New Outlook for Windows"
 updated: 2025-09-02
 ---